designerferro/Home-assistant-is-next-train-on-time/README.md

 "Is the next train on time" scraper for Home-assistant
 ======================================================

+NOTE: This no longer works and I am not maintaining it.
+Please use the Home-assistant add on for Open Data.

 This utility tells if the next train is on time.

 Gets the result from searching for next train from a specified origin to a pretended destination.